rdunder/ecw_ProjectAlpha/README.md

 6. **On First time start**
    When started för the first time with a clean database, these records will be added.

   ***Job Titles***
   - Guest
   - Trainee
   - Frontend Developer
   - Backend Developer
   - Fullstack Developer
   - Designer
   - Project Manager
   - Team Lead
   - Scrum Master
   - Product Owner
   - Sys Admin

   ***Customers***
   - Test Customer 01

   ***Admin User***
-  email / username:
+  *Will be named, Super User, the credentials will be taken from appsettings.json*